 Under the Bridge R&B, State Street Bridge, Chicago, IL October 30, 2013

 I played with Red and Blue for this image.
-The bridge and I were born in 1949, and we’ll be 70 years old in 2019.
+The bridge and I were both born in the same year—1949.
 Google does not know how many rivets it holds, nor do we know how many breaths are left for each of us to enjoy it.
 Both matter – for now!